King John and the French invasion of England

 Louis’ involvement in the baronial revolt might well have led him to being crowned Louis I of England, but his luck ran out when John died.
 He was also hampered by the fact that he was a foreigner.
 Resentment of French troops in England grew throughout the course of the war – just as the barons had resented the presence of John’s foreign mercenaries.

-John’s battles with the barons, French and Scots
+John’s battles with the barons, French and Scots: a timeline

 Philip Augustus of France’s campaign to annex Normandy succeeds with the fall of Rouen.
 He also makes gains at John’s expense in Anjou and Poitou.
 John’s need to recover his landsleads to increasingly heavy taxation in England.